infobip/payment-plugin-sencha/README.md

-Use Advance Features
+Using advanced features
 --------------------

-To enable debug mode in Android plugin set `setDebugModeEnabled` to true:
+To enable debug mode in the Android plugin set `setDebugModeEnabled` to 'true':

 	centili.setDebugModeEnabled(true, success, error);

-To disable Pending Transaction Handling set `setPandingTransactionHandlingEnabled` to false:
+To disable Pending Transaction Handling set `setPandingTransactionHandlingEnabled` to 'false':

 	centili.setPandingTransactionHandlingEnabled(false, success, error);

-`success` and `error` are callback functions.
+`success` and `error` are call-back functions.

 Offline mode
 ------------

-If offline mode is set to true, it is necessary to replace `<mySenchaProject>/cordova/plugins/com.infobip.mpay/src/android/CentiliLib-2.jar` with library downloaded from [Centili Partner Panel](https://www.centili.com/partners) for a specific service, in your Android project.
+If offline mode is set to true, it is necessary to replace `<mySenchaProject>/cordova/plugins/com.infobip.mpay/src/android/CentiliLib-2.jar` with library downloaded from the [Centili Partner Panel](https://www.centili.com/partners) for a specific service, in your Android project.

 Examples
 --------

-In [`app.js`](browse/app.js) is the example of plugin usage.
+In [`app.js`](https://github.com/infobip/payment-plugin-sencha/blob/master/app.js) is the example of plugin usage.

 Owners
 ------

-Framework Integration Team
+Framework Integration Team @ Infobip Ltd.